fastapi/fastapi/docs/tutorial/dependencies/classes-as-dependencies.md

 commons: CommonQueryParams = Depends()
 ```

-So, you can declare the dependency as the type of the variable, and use `Depends()` as the "default" value, without any parameter, instead of having to write the full class *again* inside of `Depends(CommonQueryParams)`.
+So, you can declare the dependency as the type of the variable, and use `Depends()` as the "default" value (the value after the `=`) for that function's parameter, without any parameter, instead of having to write the full class *again* inside of `Depends(CommonQueryParams)`.

 So, the same example would look like: